gointollc/etherep/README.md

 # Etherep
-Simple Ethereum reputation by address
+A simple dapp that allows Ethereum users to rate other users/contracts by address on a scale of -5 to 5.

 ## Using Etherep